Sanskrit: Vedic Sanskrit

 The Ṛg-veda is a collection of books, created by multiple authors.
 These authors represented different generations, and the mandalas 2 to 7 are the oldest while the mandalas 1 and 10 are relatively the youngest.
-Yet, the Vedic Sanskrit in these books of the Ṛg-veda "hardly presents any dialectical diversity", states Louis Renou – an Indologist known for his scholarship of the Sanskrit literature and the Ṛg-veda in particular.
-According to Renou, this implies that the Vedic Sanskrit language had a "set linguistic pattern" by the second half of the 2nd millennium BCE.
+Yet, the Vedic Sanskrit in these books of the Ṛg-veda "hardly presents any dialectical diversity", according Louis Renou.
+This implies Vedic Sanskrit had a "set linguistic pattern" by the second half of the 2nd millennium BCE.
 Beyond the Ṛg-veda, the ancient literature in Vedic Sanskrit that has survived into the modern age include the Samaveda, Yajurveda, Atharvaveda, along with the embedded and layered Vedic texts such as the Brahmanas, Aranyakas, and the early Upanishads.
 These Vedic documents reflect the dialects of Sanskrit found in the various parts of the northwestern, northern, and eastern Indian subcontinent.

 According to Michael Witzel, Vedic Sanskrit was a spoken language of the semi-nomadic Aryans.
-The Vedic Sanskrit language or a closely related Indo-European variant was recognized beyond ancient India as evidenced by the "Mitanni Treaty" between the ancient Hittite and Mitanni people, carved into a rock, in a region that now includes parts of Syria and Turkey.
+The Vedic Sanskrit language or a closely related Indo-European variant was recognised beyond ancient India as evidenced by the "Mitanni Treaty" between the ancient Hittite and Mitanni people, carved into a rock, in a region that now includes parts of Syria and Turkey.
 (Note: The Mitanni treaty is generally dated to the 16th century BCE, but this date and its significance remains much debated.)
 Parts of this treaty, such as the names of the Mitanni princes and technical terms related to horse training, for reasons not understood, are in early forms of Vedic Sanskrit.
 The treaty also invokes the gods Varuna, Mitra, Indra, and Nasatya found in the earliest layers of the Vedic literature.